Drawing of psycodelic leaves

 Understanding the Risks

 Like all medical treatments, ketamine therapy has potential risks.
 It may not be safe for everyone.
+Your safety comes first - we conduct thorough medical screening before starting treatment.

 Possible Side Effects